Favourite beauty products from Japanese drugstores in 2020

 Naturie Hatomugi Skin Conditioner

-This is a really affordable skin toner – less than 20 bucks for a huge bottle.
+This is an affordable skin toner – less than 20 bucks for a huge bottle.
 I had this for a while now but never got around to using it as I read that it contained alcohol which was potentially drying to the skin.
 However, I was sold when my makeup artist used it on me for my wedding day.
-She drenched some Muji cotton pads (yes, specifically Muji’s because each of their cotton pad can be split up into many many thinner slices) with this toner and placed the pads over my face for about 5 minutes, letting the liquid sink into my skin.
+She drenched some Muji cotton pads (yes, specifically Muji’s because each of their cotton pad can be split up into many thinner layers) with this toner and placed the pads over my face for about 5 minutes, letting the liquid sink into my skin.
 The result?
 Supple, glowing complexion for the entire day.

 Tsubaki Premium Hair Mask

 Another product that’s under 20 bucks.
 Tsubaki premium hair mask really does what it promises – makes your hair silky soft, reduces frizz and reinstates glow!
-But what really makes it stand out is there’s no waiting time!
+But what really makes it stand out is the zero waiting time!
 You can wash it off immediately after applying it.
 I always find the 10-20 minutes in the shower waiting for masks to work the most excruciating so this mask is a godsend.

 DUP Silky Eyeliner Brown Black